-1.5 Credit Hour Policy
+1.6 Credit Hour Policy

 Grantham University students are awarded semester credits for classes on the basis of the Carnegie unit.
 A Carnegie unit of credit represents how much time a typical student is expected to devote to learning per week of study and the minimum is one unit for three hours of student work per week.
 Grantham University courses are offered in eight (8)-week terms.
+Academic degree or academic credit-bearing distance learning courses are measured by the learning outcomes normally achieved through 45 hours of student work for one semester credit, where one credit/semester hour is 15 hours of academic engagement and 30 hours of preparation.

-For the typical three (3)-unit class, a student spends six (6) hours per week in substantive interaction and does 12 hours of outside preparation.
+For the typical three (3)-unit class, a student spends 5-6 hours per week in substantive interaction and does 11-12 hours of outside preparation.
 In certain circumstances, it is possible to have more hours, but not less.
 Lecture hours: One (1) unit is considered to be one (1) credit hour of substantive interaction in a course with faculty and classmates through discussion forums and digital interface, including weekly directed readings.
 Arrangement hours: Additional academic engaged work outside of the course, such as researching real-world contexts or offered additional research.
 Links to external learning assets, calculated as an average of the time required to consume content such as: reading an article, watching a self-paced instructional video, playing an instructional game, or completing a simulation.